sycombs/OfficialFortranFanclub_YoureAllFired/README.md

 # Minesweeper Project
 This is a project that is a mock minesweeper game made in python utilized from command line.

 1. Clone the repo and run python3 Host.py to initialize the game.
+(Requires internet connection)

 2. For Co-op, run Host.py, select option 2, then run player2.py on your second device.

+(The game sends a message to Google's recursive DNS server 8.8.8.8 to get your local IP)

 3. For Versus, run Host.py, select option 3, then run player2.py on your second device

 **Warning**
 This game will not run on versions of python less than 3.6